Lockdown latest – a summaryBack to top

 Yes, we have other more convenient and safer ways for you to pay your rent or charges.
 You can pay online by signing up for My Riverside now.
 Alternatively you can call us on 0345 111 0000 to setup a direct debit, recurring card payment and or make one-off payments.

 How is Coronavirus affecting Riverside?

-The Coronavirus has brought major challenges for individuals, families and businesses right across the country, and Riverside is no exception.
-We’re having to make significant changes so we can deliver essential services safely, keep customers and staff safe whilst facing staff shortages.
+As an organisation, we’re having to make big changes so we can deliver essential services safely, keep customers and staff safe whilst facing staff shortages.
 This means we’ve had to reduce or delay services such as repairs but also provide additional support for vulnerable customers who are elderly, homeless or ill.
-We are also planning for the end of the crisis, when there is likely to be a large backlog of repairs and other services which will need to be tackled quickly.
+As things change, we’ll keep updating our customers with new information about our services.